 How Much Does Fat Transfer Breast Augmentation Cost?

-A fat transfer breast augmentation procedure costs several thousand dollars more than the price of breast implants because it’s actually a combination of two procedures:
+The average cost of this fat transfer procedure is several thousand dollars more than the average price of breast implants (the more traditional breast augmentation surgery).
+That’s because it’s a combination of two procedures:

-• Harvesting your own fat from other areas of the body (such as thigh or belly fat) via liposuction
+• Liposuction to harvest your own fat from other areas of the body (such as thighs or belly)

-• Carefully injecting tiny drops of this fat it into the breasts, to add volume and contour.
+• Carefully injecting tiny drops of body fat into the breasts with a cannula, to add volume and improve contours

-This “natural breast augmentation” technique has been growing in popularity, as more women consider alternatives to traditional breast augmentation with saline or silicone implants.
+This “natural breast augmentation” technique has been growing in popularity, as more women consider alternatives to saline or silicone implants.

-Some surgeons also recommend pairing fat grafting (or “over grafting”) with breast implants, to enhance the results, hide implant edges and ripples, and treat asymmetry.
+Some surgeons also recommend pairing fat grafting (or “over grafting”) with breast implants to enhance results, hide implant edges and ripples, and treat asymmetry.
 This combination creates larger breasts that are also higher and firmer.

-Insurance doesn’t cover breast fat transfer to boost breast volume (with or without breast implants), because it’s considered an elective cosmetic procedure.
-However, it is covered by insurance for breast reconstruction patients.
+Insurance doesn’t cover breast fat transfer to boost breast volume (with or without breast implants) because it’s an elective cosmetic procedure.
+However, it is covered by insurance for breast reconstruction patients following breast cancer.

-Read on to find out why the cost of this breast augmentation procedure can fluctuate so much—and whether real patients think it’s worth the hefty price tag.
+Read on to find out why the cost of this breast enlargement procedure can fluctuate so much—and whether real patients think it’s worth the hefty price tag.

 Related: Everything You Need to Know About Fat Transfer Breast Augmentation